 Tax Resolution — Protecting Your Business and Yourself

-If you are an employer, you are obligated to collect federal taxes from your employees and then pay them over to the government.
+If you are a business owner, you are obligated to collect federal income taxes from your employees and then pay them over to the government.
 The taxes involved are called withholding or trust fund taxes.
 Typically, an employer must withhold income tax, Social Security tax and Medicare tax.
-There are serious penalties for failure to collect and pay these taxes to the IRS on your employee’s behalf.
+There are serious penalties for failure to pay and collect these taxes to the IRS on your employee’s behalf.
 The IRS is required to give an employee full credit for the taxes withhold, even if the employer does not pay the taxes to the IRS.
 Therefore, the IRS is very serious and aggressive about collecting the withheld taxes.